WormBase/wb-cache-warmer/README.md

 The executables will be a `.jar` file in the `target/uberjar/` folder.

-## Run the executable jar
+## Run the CLI

-After building the executable, you can run it by
+After building the executable jar, you can run it by

 ```
 cd target/uberjar/